Taiz

 Taiz (تَعِزّ) is a city in southwestern Yemen.
 It is located in the Yemeni highlands, near the port city of Mocha on the Red Sea, at an elevation of about 1,400 m above sea level.
 It is the capital of Taiz Governorate.
-With a population of over 600,000 in 2005, it was the largest city in Yemen at the time.
+As of 2023, the city has an estimated population of approximately 940,600 residents making it the third largest city in Yemen.

-Due to the ongoing campaign as part of Yemen's civil war, Taiz is currently a battleground and a war zone.
-Once known as the "cultural capital of Yemen", the war has bestowed a new name on Taiz: "city of snipers".

 History

 Medieval

-The first reference to Taiz in historical sources dates back to the first half of the 12th century CE, when the sultan of the Sulayhid dynasty, Abdullah bin Muhammad al-Sulayhi, built the Cairo Castle.
+The first reference to Taiz in historical sources dates back to the first half of the 12th century CE, when the sultan of the Sulayhid dynasty, Abdullah bin Muhammad al-Sulayhi, built the Al-Qahira Castle.
 Taiz first became an urbanized area during the days of his brother Ali bin Muhammad al-Sulayhi.

 The next historical reference to Taiz mentioned that Queen Arwa al-Sulayhi's minister, Prince Al-Mansur bin Al-Mufaddal bin Abi Al-Barakat, sold many of the country's castles and cities - except for the fortresses of Taiz and Sabr - to the ruler of Aden Al-Zari'i, the preacher Muhammad Ibn Saba, in exchange for one hundred thousand dinars.

 Turan-Shah, the older brother of Saladin, ruled the city after he conquered Yemen in 1173 CE.
 Turan-Shah built the citadel on the hill overlooking the old city.
 In 1175 CE, Taiz was made the capital of Yemen as it was incorporated into dominions of the Ayyubid dynasty by Turan-Shah.

-Taiz's expansion accelerated when the Rasulid dynasty, which ruled Yemen from 1229-1454, took over the city.
+Taiz's expansion accelerated when the Rasulid dynasty, which ruled Yemen from 1229 to 1454, took over the city.
 The second Rasulid King, Almaddhafar (1288 CE), moved his kingdom's capital from Sanaa to Taiz, due to its proximity to Aden.
-Taiz was said to have reached its golden age during the Rasulid dynasty, whose sultans spent lavishly on palaces, mosques, and madrassas.} Its neighborhoods also teemed with schools, guesthouses, markets, orchards, and lush gardens, and the city was considered to be a center for the study of the Shafi'i school of Islamic jurisprudence.
+Taiz was said to have reached its golden age during the Rasulid dynasty, whose sultans spent lavishly on palaces, mosques, and madrassas.
+Its neighborhoods also teemed with schools, guesthouses, markets, orchards, and lush gardens, and the city was considered to be a center for the study of the Shafi'i school of Islamic jurisprudence.

 In 1332 Ibn Battutah visited Taiz and described it as one of the largest and most beautiful cities of Yemen:

 We went on ... to the town of Taʻizz, the capital of the king of Yemen, and one of the finest and largest towns in that country.
 Its people are overbearing, insolent, and rude, as is generally the case in towns where kings reside.
 Taʻizz is made up of three quarters; the first is the residence of the king and his court, the second, called ʽUdayna, is the military station, and the third, called al-Mahálib, is inhabited by the commonalty, and contains the principal market.

 In 1500, the capital was moved to Sana'a by the ruler of the Taharid dynasty.
 In 1516 Taiz came under Ottoman control.